dydxprotocol/solo/docs/api.md

 or send on-chain transactions yourself.
 This is especially useful for traders and market makers who wish to be able to quickly cancel their orders without waiting for a transaction to be mined.

+The below documents the underlying HTTP API.
+For easier implementation we recommend using the official [Python Client](https://github.com/dydxprotocol/dydx-python).
+We may build clients for other languages in the future, so if you have other language/framework needs, please let us know.

 In order to submit an order, you (the maker) must first create a JSON object that specifies the details of your order.
 Once you create this object you must sign it with your Ethereum private key, and put the result in the `typedSignature` field.
 Note: The `typedSignature` is omitted before